Herpes simplex keratitis: Cause

 HSV is a double-stranded DNA virus that has icosahedral capsid.
 HSV-1 infections are found more commonly in the oral area and HSV-2 in the genital area.
 Ocular herpes simplex is usually caused by HSV-1.
+According to the World Health Organization, Herpes simplex virus lives inside of nerve cells and alternates between being inactive and active.
+Illness or fever, sun exposure, menstrual period, injury, emotional stress and surgery can cause the reactivation of the virus.